codekansas/codekansas.github.io/_posts/2016-06-01-binary-nn-fpga.markdown

 # Introduction

-BinaryConnect is an algorithm which was introduced in [Courbariaux et. al.](bengio) for training neural networks using binary weights, in other words, weights that are one of two values.
+BinaryConnect is an algorithm which was introduced in [Courbariaux et. al.](bengio) for training neural networks using binary weights, that is, weights that are one of two values.
 This is a smart thing to do for a couple of reasons:

  - Binary weights could act as a regularizer, like dropout, which could help reduce overfitting
  - Weights take much less memory to represent: Instead of using 32-bit floating point values, a single bit value can be used
  - Accumulate operations are faster than multiply operations (this will be discussed further later in this post)

-# Some Foundations of Neural Networks
+# Perceptron Learning Rule

 This section will probably seem very elementary, but could offer a new way of looking at neural networks.
 The idea of binary operations has been interesting since the fledgling days of neural networks, starting with the perceptron learning rule.
 The output of a perceptron function depends on some set of weights, a bias and an input: